pantsik/westbank/README.md

 * Movement works when all the doors are closed.

-You can play the game here: https://grifoi.org/westbank/westbank.html

 Youtube demo: https://youtu.be/iiOO1iI80-Y

+Play the game online here: https://grifoi.org/westbank/westbank.html

+Download a mobile friendly android version of the game from Google Play Store: https://play.google.com/store/apps/details?id=com.westbankremastered